 Outcome Attribution Explanation Drop off Explanation Improved resource management by parents 100% Barnardo's staff reported that there is no other intervention working on this outcome in the area and that the service provides information and support on this subject to the young women who attend.
 We have therefore assumed that the intervention is solely responsible for achieving the outcome.
 40% Orton (2010) found that the effects of debt advice persist in the long term (3 years) 25 .
-This would suggest a low rate of drop off for this outcome, backed up by the intensity of the work by service staff and the structured pathways into other services in the Barnardo's Children's Centre once service users have left Tiny Toes.
-Receives necessary healthcare 40% The service has a big input on health with visits from the health visitor; first aider and community nursing team.
+This would suggest a low rate of drop off for this outcome, backed up by the intensity of the work by service staff and the structured pathways into other services in the Barnardo's Children's Centre once service users have left Tiny Toes. the health visite team.
+The y guidance about the correct printerventions NHS services is slightly less The service has a big input on health with visits from the health visitor; first aider and community nursing team.
 The young women are also given advice and guidance about general health and are signposted to the correct professionals.
 However there are other interventions on this outcome available (through NHS services) and it was assumed that the service is slightly less responsible for the outcome than other services.
 40% We assume that there is a fairly middle to low level drop-off rate in this benefit once the service stops working with the family.
 This is because we assume that the mother and child(ren) will have developed relationships with medical professionals (the GP or Health Visitor) and will have experienced the benefits of the help and advice available.